MathiasReichardt/HypermediaUi/README.md

 - Breadcrums:  for query pagination use a drop down button containing all with same url but different query string to save space

 ## BUGS
-- always send siren accept header
+- Always send siren accept header

 ## Features
 - Support standard Siren actions (at the moment only WebapiHypermediaExtensions style Actions)